 You’ve probably heard people say babies are like blank slates, just waiting to be filled up with knowledge.
 I thought that, too, until our first baby was born.
 It became pretty obvious quite soon that this tiny creature was already making a big impact on her world.
 We were at her beck and call – meeting her needs when she let us know she was hungry, wet, tired, or ready for cuddles and playful interaction.

 Like most new parents, we thought she was spectacular and brilliant.
 As a matter of fact, she, along with most new babies, was!
 Scientific research over the past 30 years underscores this.
 According to the filmmaker, Estela Renner, “When kids are born, they’re already little scientists exploring the world.”
-Her new documentary, The Beginning of Life, is available on Netflix, iTunes, and Google Play.
+Her new documentary, The Beginning of Life, is available on Amazon, iTunes, and Google Play.
 Alison Gopnik, a psychology professor who has spent decades studying child development, says in the film, “Babies are the best learning machines in the universe.”